 From the various general conduct of business rules/standard licence conditions applicable to MPM in its role as Retirement Scheme Administrator under the SFA/RPA regime respectively, it is pertinent to note the following general principles: (fn.
-27 Emphasis added by the Arbiter).
+30 Emphasis added by the Arbiter)

-a) Rule 2.6.2 of Part B.2.6 titled 'General Conduct of Business Rules applicable to the Scheme Administrator' of the Directives issued under the SFA, which applied to MPM as a Scheme Administrator under the SFA, provided that b) Rule 2.7.1 of Part B.2.7 titled 'Conduct of Business Rules related to the Scheme's Assets', of the Directives issued under the SFA, which applied to MPM as a Scheme Administrator under the SFA, provided that:
+a) Rule 2.6.2 of Part B.2.6 titled 'General Conduct of Business Rules applicable to the Scheme Administrator' of the Directives issued under the SFA, which applied to MPM as a Scheme Administrator under the SFA, provided that:

-'The Scheme Administrator shall act with due skill, care and diligence - in the best interests of the Beneficiaries ...'.
+The Scheme Administrator shall act with due skill, care and diligence - in the best interests of the Beneficiaries ...'.

 The same principle continued to apply under the rules issued under the RPA.
-Rule 4.1.4, Part B.4.1 titled 'Conduct of Business Rules' of the Pension Rules for Service Providers dated 1 January 2015, issued in terms of the RPA, and which applied to MPM as a Scheme Administrator under the RPA, provided that 'The Service Provider shall act with due skill, care and diligence ...'.
+Rule 4.1.4, Part B.4.1 titled 'Conduct of Business Rules' of the Pension Rules for Service Providers dated 1 January 2015 issued in terms of the RPA, and which applied to MPM as a Scheme Administrator under the RPA, provided that 'The Service Provider shall act with due skill, care and diligence ...'.